 Features of Wrike are worth mentioning here are:

 - Integration with Google Drive, Dropbox, Box, as well as mobile apps

 - Provide Free up to 5 users and with 2GB storage.

 Wrike has all useful carts including, Gantt Chart, Baseline Chart and Performance Chart which shows and tracks all progress and achievements according to the plan.
-With great collaboration with all the team members, Wrike also include real-time document editing, where you everyone can collaborate at single sheet, similar to Google Docs.
+With great collaboration with all the team members, Wrike also includes real-time document editing, where you everyone can collaborate at the single sheet, similar to Google Docs.
 Another, very different offer from Wrike, came in form of exclusive case studies, learning resources and industry performance benchmarks.
 All these helped us in gaining more knowledge about our industry.

 Wrike is a great project management tool for:

 - Project Management Teams

 - Product Development Teams in a company across the Globe.